jliszka/jliszka.github.com/_drafts/a-programmers-guide-to-the-central-limit-theorem.md

     scala> sampleMean(uniform).stdev
     res3: Double = 0.028763987024078164

-Hm, alright.
+Wow, OK!
 Let's keep going.
 (I'm going to omit the mean calculations because it seems like an obvious fact.
 So I'm just looking to see that the standard deviation of the distribution of sample means is 1/10th the standard deviation of the underlying distribution.)

     scala> exponential(1).stdev